Open-Finance-Lab/FinRL_Contest_2024/Task_2_starter_kit/README.md

 The evaluation kit includes:
 - `task2_eval.py`: this file contains a configuration class, code to generate signals and evaluate the model performance and code to log model performance
 - model loader: we show how to use huggingface to load models

-parameters you may set freely:
-- `END_DATE`: for your own evaluation.
-It should be after the start date, see training template
-- `START_DATE`
-- `config.signal_strengh`
-- datasets: you may partition the stock and news datasets into validation datasets.
-Using the full training dataset before training might help you understand the baseline performance of your model
-- signals: we provide a sample signal generation function.
-As with the training, you are free to provide your own signal generation function

 ### Evaluation strategy
 The evaluation strategy opens a long and short position on the 3 stocks with the strongest positive and negative signals respectively in the following pattern: